Foreign relations of Armenia: Foreign relations

-Armenia is also an observer member of the Community of Democratic Choice, the Non-Aligned Movement, the Organization of American States, the Pacific Alliance, the Arab League, the Community of Democracies, a dialogue partner in the Shanghai Cooperation Organisation, and a regional member of the Asian Infrastructure Investment Bank.
+Armenia is also an observer member of the ASEAN Inter-Parliamentary Assembly, the Community of Democratic Choice, the Non-Aligned Movement, the Organization of American States, the Pacific Alliance, the Arab League, the Community of Democracies, a dialogue partner in the Shanghai Cooperation Organisation, and a regional member of the Asian Infrastructure Investment Bank.

 Armenian genocide recognition

-As of 2023, 34 states have officially recognized the historical events as genocide.
+As of 2025, 34 states have officially recognized the historical events as genocide.
 Parliaments of countries that recognize the Armenian genocide include Argentina, Armenia, Austria, Belgium, Bolivia, Brazil, Bulgaria, Canada, Chile, Cyprus, Czech Republic, France, Germany, Greece, Italy, Latvia, Lebanon, Libya, Lithuania, Luxembourg, Mexico, the Netherlands, Paraguay, Poland, Portugal, Russia, Slovakia, Sweden, Switzerland, Syria, United States, Uruguay, Vatican City and Venezuela.
 Additionally, some regional governments of countries recognize the Armenian genocide too, such as New South Wales and South Australia in Australia as well as Scotland, Northern Ireland and Wales in the United Kingdom.
 US House Resolution 106 was introduced on 30 January 2007, and later referred to the House Committee on Foreign Affairs.
 The bill has 225 co-sponsors.
 The bill called for former President George W. Bush to recognize and use the word genocide in his annual 24 April speech which he never used.
 His successor President Barack Obama expressed his desire to recognize the Armenian genocide during the electoral campaigns, but after being elected, did not use the word "genocide" to describe the events that occurred in 1915.
 The US House of Representatives formally recognized the Armenian genocide with House Resolution 296 on 29 October 2019.
 The United States Senate unanimously recognized the genocide with Senate Resolution 150 on 12 December 2019.
 In 2021, President Joe Biden became the first U.S. president to formally recognize the Armenian genocide.
 As of 2022, all 50 U.S. states have also recognized the events as genocide.